ClusterWS/ClusterWS-Website/docs/guide/server/Guide.md

 ```

 ### worker (required)
-This is your actual worker function which will be scaled across all processes, all your many logic should go in there:
+This is your actual worker function which will be scaled across all processes, all your main logic will go in there:

 ```js
 const { ClusterWS, Mode } = require('@clusterws/server');